jljr/notes/splunk/Splunk - Upgrade.md

 **How To Upgrade Splunk**

-- Start Download from http://10.1.2.134:8000 - You will need a Splunk account to do this
+- Start Download by clicking on the link from [http://10.1.2.134:8000] - You will need a Splunk account to do this
 - Click on the x64 *.deb link
 - On next page, cancel the download and on right is WGET command - copy the link
 - Log onto Linux box - `ssh 10.1.2.134`